 David Duberman, an Antic editor, was hired shortly after the first issue was published, where he stayed until mid-1984, when he went to work for Synapse Software, and later, Atari.
 "These days I'm a technical writer specializing in 3D graphics.
 I currently work for Discreet (formerly Kinetix) on the documentation for 3D Studio MAX, Character Studio, and related products.
 I really enjoy my work; it's exciting to be on the cutting edge of software development for such a major program!
 I also do some freelance writing, including articles for 3D magazine, and I occasionally do editing of 3D-related books for publishers like Peachpit and New Riders."
 [List Antic articles]

 Thomas Edwards wrote Crystal Caves, which appeared in the Best of Antic Anthology, when he was a high school freshman.
-Today he is a broadcast engineer for PBS, where he is responsible for satellite video data transmission.
+Today, he works at Amazon Web Services as a Solutions Architect for media & entertainment on the cloud, after working as a broadcast engineer for PBS, FOX, and Disney.
+He has a technical Emmy Award for contributions to a standard for live video production over IP.
 [List Antic articles]

 Carl Evans lives in Dallas, Texas, with his wife, Deej, and their four-pound Maltese lapdog, Skeeter.
 Carl now (2002) works at Comcast Corporation, and is their Regional Manager of Business Continuity (that's "Disaster Recovery" to you laymen) for all Comcast operations in the State of Texas.
 After buying his first Atari 800 in 1980 he wrote many programs for the Atari, including several tape utilities and in 1982, with Eric Verheiden, formed VERVAN Software to market various utilities such as, CASDUP, CASDIS, FULMAP, DISASM, DISDUP, & DOWNLD.
 From 1982 through 1987, Carl served as a regular columnist for Antic's Tape Topics, Tangle Angles, and Tech Tips columns.
 Carl is also the author of the classic Atari programmer's reference book, Atari BASIC: Faster and Better.
 His favorite Atari game of all time is M.U.L.E. with 4 players.
 [List Antic articles]